When to See a Pulmonologist?

 A Pulmonologist is a doctor who diagnoses and treats diseases of the respiratory system, that is the lungs and other organs that help you breathe.
-Dr. Luis Mesa, MD, is a Pulmonologist with an abundance of experience and expertise in treating a wide range of illnesses and disorders involving the lungs and respiratory tract.
-Call us today or schedule an appointment online!
-We are conveniently located at 21110 Biscayne BLVD ST 405 Aventura, FL 33180.
+Dr. Luis J. Mesa, MD, is a pulmonologist with an abundance of experience and expertise in treating a wide range of illnesses and disorders involving the lungs and respiratory tract.
+Contact us today or schedule an appointment online!
+We are conveniently located at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.

 Table of Contents:

 Having healthy lungs enables us to live freely and fully.
 At Dr. Luis J. Mesa, MD, our board-certified pulmonologist and a team of medical professionals would be pleased to help improve the health of your lungs so that you can approach each day with confidence and strength.

 A lung specialist is a medical doctor with training and expertise in pulmonology, which is a medical specialty within the field of internal medicine.
 As such, a lung specialist is also referred to as a pulmonologist.
 Pulmonologists specialize in diagnosing and treating illnesses of the respiratory system, which includes the bronchi, bronchioles, trachea, larynx, pharynx, lungs, and other organs that exchange oxygen and carbon dioxide.

 Pulmonologists complete four years of medical school followed by three years in an internal medicine residency to acquire more experience.
 After the internal medicine residency, they are then eligible to take a board certification exam through the American Board of Internal Medicine (ABIM).
 Once the residency is complete, a pulmonologist must take several years of specialized training as a fellow in pulmonary medicine before passing specialty exams to receive a board certification in pulmonary medicine through the ABIM.